code4romania/website-factory/help/content/school/en/03-Settings/02-general.md

 2)  Select the secondary menu in the upper right corner, marked as a hexagon
 3)  Select **Settings**
-4)  Fill in the **Site Title** (this should be the name of your organisation or the general name of the website you are building)
+4)  Fill in the **Site Title** (this should be the name of your educational institution or the general name of the website you are building)
 5)  Fill in the Site description (this area is important for social networks and for better ranking in google searches, make sure you fill it in)